devasur/kiva-loans/README.md

 4. proceed to http://domain.com:5555 in the browser

 Features
--realtime progress and basket update on key press -lazy load on scroll to bottom
+- realtime progress and basket update on key press
+- lazy load on scroll to bottom
--new loans after page load notify user to load them -search autocomplete and limiting options
+- new loans after page load notify user to load them
+- search autocomplete and limiting options
--posts to a real kiva basket
+- posts to a real kiva basket
--extended borrower and partner info
+- extended borrower and partner info